Montana/prowl-dashboard-mockup/README.md

 # prowl-dashboard-mockup
-Mockup for the Prowl Web Portal made by Jake Augunas
+Mockup for the Prowl Web Portal made by co-founder and lead designer of Prowl, Jake Augunas.

 ## With Notes